Agarita

 Light Requirements: Full Sun to Partial Shade.
 It produces the most growth and berries in full sun but handles filtered shade well.

 Water Requirements: Very Low.
+Needs occasional deep watering during its first year.
 Once established, it survives on natural rainfall.
 Over-watering or poor drainage is one of the few ways to kill this plant.

 Drought Resistance: High.
 It is drought-tolerant and heat hardy, making it a great plant for xeriscaping.

 Soil Type: Well drained.
 It thrives in rocky, gravelly, or sandy soils.
-It is highly tolerant of alkaline (limestone) soils.
+It is highly tolerant of alkaline (limestone) soils and poor nutrient levels.
 It struggles in clay.

 Deer Resistance: High.
 The stiff, needle-sharp leaves make it unappealing to deer.